Bukit Seguntang: Tomb complex

-According to Malay Annals manuscript, Bukit Seguntang is believed to be the place where a demi-god hero being named Sang Sapurba descended to earth.
-He later become the ancestor of Malay kings that ruled kingdoms in Sumatra, Western Borneo, and Malay Peninsula.
-Bukit Seguntang was revered as the part of Mahameru sacred mountain in Hindu-Buddhist mythology.
+According to the Malay Annals manuscript, Bukit Seguntang is believed to be the place where a demi-god hero named Sang Sapurba descended to earth.
+He later become the ancestor of Malay kings that ruled kingdoms in Sumatra, Western Borneo, and the Malay Peninsula.
+Bukit Seguntang was revered as part of the Mahameru sacred mountain in Hindu-Buddhist mythology.
 It is considered sacred because it was believed as the homeland of Malay people.
 The kings that ruled Malacca Sultanate was said to be the descendants of Sang Sapurba.